 For more informaton, please visit – Skuli Craft Bar’s Facebook page

 When you travel with friends that you grew up with sometimes you revert back to those days.
 I will not mention what day tour bus we were on, nor will I say how and why ‘one of us kids’ got the bread and butter.
 I will say that we definitely belonged in the back of the bus with the other rowdy kids.
 Actually we were the only rowdy kids, and mind you we are all over 45.

 Do you like my 80’s hair?
 That happened when I took off my beanie.
 How about my personalized flask filled with red wine?
 Yep, that was how the bad kids rolled through Iceland.

 Japanese Happy Hour

-In Reykjavik you will find several Japanese restaurants serving fresh sushi and other Asian inspired dishes.
-I love trying Asian food in other countries to taste their interpretation.
-I was just glad that my friends on the trip had the same ideas, as one of the girls took the reins and located Sushi Social along Parliament Hill.
-She did a bit of research and realized that Happy Hour prices would be the same as our regular prices in the states.
+In Reykjavik you will find several Japanese restaurants serving fresh sushi, and other Asian inspired dishes.
+I love trying Asian food in other countries just to taste their interpretation.
+I was just glad that my friends on this trip had the same ideas, as one of the girls took the reins and located Sushi Social along Parliament Hill.
+She did a bit of research, and realized that Happy Hour prices would be the same as our regular prices in the states.

 Sushi Social is a delicious place to be social with sushi.
-We really enjoyed everything there.
-The ambiance is upscale modern, the service was fantastic and the food was all very fresh.
-For those who enjoy Westernized sushi then you will love the rolls, meat dishes and desserts.
+We enjoyed everything we ate.
+The ambiance is upscale modern, the service was fantastic, and the food was all very fresh.
+For those who enjoy Westernized sushi then you will love the rolls, as well as their meat dishes, and desserts.
 This place is high on my recommendation list.